Grimzentide/iRacing-Arduino-Pit-Board/README.md

 * [Arduino Uno or Uno Clone](https://www.arduino.cc/en/Main/arduinoBoardUno)
 * [2.8" TFT Shield via eBay](http://www.ebay.com.au/itm/381238351575?_trksid=p2060353.m2749.l2648&ssPageName=STRK%3AMEBIDX%3AIT) <-- This is the actual TFT I purchased on eBay Australia.
   * [The underside of the TFT screen looks like this](http://i.imgur.com/zYKCSf8.jpg)
+  * Screens smaller than 2.8 inches will not work correctly and will crop significant amounts of Pit Board information.

 ___